Shopify and Spocket make it incredibly simple to set up an entire dropshipping store in just an afternoon. Here's how to do it.

 You’ll be prompted to create a password and give your store a name.
 We’ll call ours Forest Grove Kitchens.

 After a few moments, you’ll be prompted with some basic industry questions.
 Answer them to the best of your ability.

-The next screen is important—plug in your name and address.
+The next screen is essential—plug in your name and address.
 If you don’t have an official legal business set up yet, don’t worry.
 If this information needs to change later, too, that’s also fine.
-Enter your home address, for now, if you don't have a business address set up or you're comfortable with your home address being used from here on out.
+Enter your home address for now, if you don't have a business address set up or you're comfortable with your home address being used from here on out.